Turtlington/Group-Project-Business-plan/Management.md

 In the first year the project team will have to maintain the website on their own and the admin roles will be carried out by themselves.
+Eventually after investment after six months the team will hire two part time employees.
 By year two the team is planning on out sourcing the admin roles to an automated service and then have admins of trusted users so there is human admin judgements.
 This would free the team up to focus on the maintenance and improvement of the project.
-By year three the team hopes to employ a developer and a designer to help with the work.
-By year five another four employees and then interns would be sauté after.
+By year three the team hopes to employ three full time employees and then start to employ interns.

 Risk assessment
 ===========================